30 Seconds to Build Mental Toughness

 It’s like doing the ice-bucket challenge, but in your shower and for longer, and no-one will film it.

-We must not fear 30-seconds of a cold shower.
+We must not fear 30-seconds of a cold shower to build mental toughness.

 What’s amazing though is the fear and apprehension to the build up.
 Trust me, you will not die!
 Yes, it will be uncomfortable, most likely take your breath away, and involve some physical reactions to the cold water.

 The cold water causes you to narrow your focus and it’ll be near impossible to distract yourself from the sensation.
-You’ll notice immediately what your thoughts attend to and you’ll instantly develop a strategy.
+You’ll notice immediately what your thoughts attend to and you’ll instantly develop a strategy to build mental toughness.

 You can count to thirty, sing yourself, spin around, or tell yourself motivating statements.